Minyus/kaggle_nfl/README.md

 Computed another snapshot of 1 second later by adding the speed.
 (Also tried adding acceleration, but did not improve the performance.)

-The input tensor size for CNN was [Batch size, Channel, X, Y] was [32, 18, 30, 54]

 ## CNN architecture